nemonik/hands-on-DevOps/README.md

 kubectl --namespace=helloworld get pods -o wide
 ```

-May show you, at least in this case, that Pods are spread across the cluster and not just running on `toolchain` like so
+May show you, at least in this case, that Pods are spread across the cluster like so

 ```
 [vagrant@development helloworld-web]$ kubectl --namespace=helloworld get pods -o wide